ih3na/debian11-dirty_pipe-patcher/README.md

 ## Notes
 - Do not do configurations in the first make config
 - Clear the cryptograpic key locations in the oldconfig
-- Make the proper Kernel Hacks and Drivere configurations in the makecofig screen
+- Make the proper Kernel Hacks and Drivere configurations in the make config screen

 ## Special Credits
 - https://youtu.be/gfqeyxP4wWY